Living in Chicago

 Most DePaul students live in this north side enclave, which surrounds DePaul's main campus and includes its library, computer labs, sports facilities, and the Ray Meyer Fitness and Recreation Center (one of the city's finest gyms, named for DePaul's famed basketball coach).
 One of Chicago's most popular neighborhoods, Lincoln Park features some of the Second City's best restaurants and entertainment.
 It's home to the Steppenwolf Theater Company, Charlie Trotter's world-class restaurant and the clubs of Weed Street.
 There are also numerous parks, lakefront bike and jogging paths, and the Lincoln Park Zoo.

 Located in the Loop just south of the College of Law, University Center (UC) offers furnished apartments and suites.
 Created in conjunction with neighboring Columbia College and Roosevelt University, UCC provides an excellent living experience in the heart of Chicago.
 Amenities include a rooftop garden, multimedia rooms, an exercise center, food court, laundry facilities, shops on the lower level, 24-hour security, and keycard access to the building and elevators.
 For more information, visit http://offices.depaul.edu/housing/housing-options/loop/university-center/Pages/default.aspx.

-For students looking for other living options in Lincoln Park, 1237 West is a new DePaul-affiliated residence complex that houses nearly 600 students.
-The state-of-the-art building is only steps away from the Lincoln Park campus and public transportation and sports loft-style living, private bedrooms, two study rooms per floor, wireless Internet access, laundry facilities, keycard access, 24-hour security and indoor parking.
+For students looking for other living options in Lincoln Park, 1237 West is a DePaul-affiliated residence complex that houses nearly 600 students.
+The state-of-the-art building is only steps away from the Lincoln Park campus and public transportation and sports loft-style living, private bedrooms, two study rooms per floor, wireless Internet access, laundry facilities, keycard access, 24-hour security, 24/7 fitness center and indoor parking.
 For more details, visit www.1237west.com.